Turn hour-long meetings into 3-minute recaps your team will actually watch

 1

-Upload your meeting recording
+Upload the meeting recording

 30 seconds